 The Nukak live between the Guaviare and Inírida rivers, in the headwaters of northwest Amazonia.
 Some bands still follow long established home-line routes through the jungle, seldom settling in one place for long.
 They travel light, in small family groups, ensuring they can move on quickly when invaders approach.
 Their only weapons are blow darts, but they have thus far been able to escape much frontier conflict.

-The first people came into the world travelling the river in a snake canoe, which as it passed through made the rapids in the River now called Leche [Milk], then continued on into the River called Venado [Deer], which provides water for all of the rivers in the world. — Nukak Creation Myth
+The first people came into the world traveling the river in a snake canoe, which as it passed through made the rapids in the River now called Leche [Milk], then continued on into the River called Venado [Deer], which provides water for all of the rivers in the world. — Nukak Creation Myth

 The Nukak are accomplished hunters, fishermen, and gatherers, taking full advantage of the land around them.
 They also practice itinerant agriculture on a small scale.
 Occupations are divided among tribe members.
 While men hunt, women and children gather, and the entire tribe participates in farming.
 They usually make their camps near a water source and where fruit and animals are plentiful.
 They are careful to move on as soon as supplies begin to decline.

 In 1988, there were an estimated 1,000 to 1,500 Nukak.
 Their numbers dwindled as their contact with the rest of the world grew.
-Felled by Western illnesses such as syphillis and the common cold, they also have been run off the lands that they have roamed for centuries.
+Felled by Western illnesses such as syphilis and the common cold, they also have been run off the lands that they have roamed for centuries.

 Today, there are around 250 Nukak who have settled outside of the government reserve, mostly in the outskirts of San José.
 Estimates suggest that there are about 100 to 200 individuals still in the “protected” area.